dofera/dpm/README.md

 Built-ins Features
 -----
 - Full deobfuscation
+- A powerful and complete API
 - MITM directly into the console or forwarded to custom stream
-- Cross-platform rightclick support
-- A powerful and complete API

 Installation
 -----

-**NOT AVAILABLE YET** 80%
+**NOT AVAILABLE YET** 90%

 SDK
 -----